-Based upon shares outstanding as of March 31, 2021, prior to this offering, our executive officers, directors and the holders of more than 5% of our outstanding common stock, in the aggregate, beneficially owned approximately 67.5% of our common stock, and upon the completion of this offering, that same group, in the aggregate, will beneficially own approximately 60.5% of our common stock, assuming no purchases of shares in this offering by any members of this group, no exercise by the underwriters of their option to purchase additional shares, no exercise of outstanding options or warrants and after giving effect to the issuance of shares in this offering.
+Based upon shares outstanding as of December 31, 2020, prior to this offering, our executive officers, directors and the holders of more than % of our outstanding common stock, in the aggregate, beneficially owned approximately upon the completion of this offering, that same group, in the aggregate, will beneficially own approximately assuming no purchases of shares in this offering by any members of this group, no exercise by the underwriters of their option to purchase additional shares, no exercise of outstanding options or warrants and after giving effect to the issuance of shares in this offering.
 As a result, these stockholders, acting together, will have significant influence over all matters that require approval by our stockholders, including the election of directors and approval of significant corporate transactions.
 Corporate actions might be taken even if other stockholders, including those who purchase shares in this offering, oppose them.
 This concentration of ownership might also have the effect of delaying or preventing a change of control of our company that other stockholders may view as beneficial.